Who Needs One?

 » A completed "Application for Licensing Examination" form

 |Application for a Well Driller or Installer License||CN-1168|

-The application, required additional information, and proper fees should be submitted to the Division of Water Supply.
+The application, required additional information, and proper fees should be submitted to the Division of Water Resources.
 A detailed review of the application is conducted and applicants are notified in writing if applications are incomplete.
 Applicants are notified in writing of the date, time, and location of required written examinations.
 Applicants must score fifty (50) percent correct or above on the general exam and seventy (70) percent on the specialty portion of the exam.
 Applicants who successfully pass the examinations will be scheduled for an interview with the Board of Groundwater Management.